lmondada/dphil-thesis/content/02_quantum/02_basics.md

 ### No-cloning theorem

-We are now entereing the (short) section of the thesis where we discuss some ideas from quantum information theory -- so depending on your disposition, either indulge yourself, or bear with me for a moment.
+We are now entering the (short) section of the thesis where we discuss some ideas from quantum information theory -- so depending on your disposition, either indulge yourself, or bear with me for a moment.
 The no-cloning theorem justifies and provides some semblance of a formalism to